U1.25 — Phases of the Employment Cycle

 If no improvement occurs, dismissal may take place, following contractual notice requirements.

-Summary dismissal may bypass some steps if misconduct is severe (e.g. theft, violence, serious safety breaches).
+Summary dismissal may bypass some steps if misconduct is severe, such as theft, violence, or serious safety breaches.

-- reduces legal risk and unfair dismissal claims
+- reduce legal risk and unfair dismissal claims

-- maintains trust and morale among remaining employees
+- maintain trust and morale among remaining employees

 🏫 Case Study — A Teacher at Scotch College and the Employment Cycle